 This shows that the parents have been inconsistent in responding to the physical and emotional needs of the child such that the child is always anxious, unsure of how the parents will respond to his/her needs.

-In the same way, when such children become adults, they exhibit anxiety in relationships where they know that they desire intimacy but they keep pushing people away.
+In the same way, when such children become adults, they exhibit anxiety in relationships where desire intimacy but they keep pushing people away.
 The idea of intimacy frightens them because they do not know how long it will last.
 They don’t think that the other person will love them for real and forever.
 They also don’t think that they are very lovable.
 Such people also tend to blame others and tend to be quite impulsive.

 Insecure Fearful/Disorganized Attachment.